Virus testing the new normal as China sticks to ‘zero-COVID’

-BEIJING (AP) — Thousands of COVID-19 testing booths have popped up on sidewalks across Beijing and other Chinese cities in the latest twist to the country’s “zero-COVID” strategy.
+BEIJING (AP) — Thousands of COVID-19 testing sites have popped up on sidewalks across Beijing and other Chinese cities in the latest twist to the country’s “zero-COVID” strategy.

-Lines form every day, rain or shine, even where the spread of the virus has largely stopped.
+Lines form every day, rain or shine, even when the spread of the virus has largely stopped.
 Some people need to go to work.
 Others want to shop.
 All are effectively compelled to get tested by a requirement to show a negative test result to enter office buildings, malls and other public places.

 Liu Lele, who works for a live-streaming company, has no problem getting tested regularly but said the daytime operating hours don’t always fit his schedule.